Call for Papers

 - Open source vs. proprietary platforms

-- The use of platform and/or software to enhance pedagogy for data mining, cognitive analytics, text mining, and sentiment analysis using social media data and big data
+- The use of platform and/or software to enhance pedagogy for data mining, machine learning, text mining, network analytics, cognitive analytics using big data and/or novel applications

 - Data sets that can be used by other faculty members to augment their pedagogy